-The Doctor of Philosophy Degree.
-The course requirements are determined with the assistance and approval of the student's advisory committee.
-Usually they follow these guidelines: total of 30-40 credit hours of formal graduate course work which includes all the courses listed for the MS degree, BIOC 6740, and at least four of the advanced graduate courses in biochemistry (6000 level).
-Additional course requirements, appropriate to the student's interests, are determined by the advisory committee.
-The advisory committee is selected at the end of the second semester.
-Each student will successfully pass the preliminary examination in January of his or her third semester.
+The Department offers research experience in a variety of areas.
+Formal PhD program graduate coursework includes all of the courses listed for the MS degree, at least four of the advanced graduate courses in biochemistry (6000 level) including BIOC 6740, and additional courses and lab experience appropriate to the student's interests.
+Each student will take a series of preliminary examinations in January of his or her third semester.